Our faculty

 Through the Healthcare Leadership Academy, Johann hopes that leadership truly has a chance to be explored with people who are interested in understanding how to promote leadership in Healthcare.

-George Miller - Director-General of the HLA
+George Miller - Chair of the HLA Executive Committee

 Melody Redman - Clinical Genetics Registrar

 Melody is currently a Clinical Genetics Registrar in Yorkshire, having previously completed a Leadership Fellow in Child Health Workforce Planning and an NIHR Academic Clinical Fellowship in Paediatrics.
 She has held several roles within the British Medical Association as a medical student and as a junior doctor, including having chaired two subcommittees.
 Her roles in this capacity have involved working on education and training, medico-political issues, and matters of scientific interest.
-She is also a CQC Specialist Advisor, and sits on the Board of Directors of Integritas Healthcare, which provides offender healthcare to vulnerable populations.
+She is also a CQC Specialist Advisor and sits on the Board of Directors of Integritas Healthcare, which provides offender healthcare to vulnerable populations.
 Melody has engaged with national, regional and local media, in addition to producing blogs, mainly around medical issues.

-Ali is currently a junior doctor in north-west London and an NHS Clinical Innovation and Entrepreneur Fellow as part of the first ever cohort under the National Clinical Director for Innovation at NHS England.
+Ali is currently a junior doctor in north-west London and an NHS Clinical Innovation and Entrepreneur Fellow as part of the first-ever cohort under the National Clinical Director for Innovation at NHS England.
 He has a background in graphic design, innovation, charities, management, and education.
 He regularly gives talks on innovation in medical education and has presented his research internationally.

 He continues to teach locally and also leads a national teaching course for medical students.
-Currently he is developing a student selected component for students at Barts and the London School of Medicine and Dentistry encouraging students to innovate in the healthcare field.
+Currently, he is developing a student-selected component for students at Barts and the London School of Medicine and Dentistry encouraging students to innovate in the healthcare field.

 Derek Gallen - Emeritus Professor